Kyle Anderson (basketball): Early life

-Anderson was born in New York City, and grew up in New Jersey in North Bergen before moving to Fairview while in high school.
-He started playing basketball the day he started walking, which was three days before his first birthday.
+Anderson was born on September 20, 1993, in New York City, and grew up in New Jersey in North Bergen before moving to Fairview while in high school.
 He attended his first basketball camp at the age of three.
 Anderson's father, who played basketball at Glassboro State College (now Rowan University) and became a longtime high school coach in New Jersey, groomed him to be a point guard.
 Although Anderson was tall, his father did not want him to be "pigeonholed" as a post player.
 He had his son play with older players on Amateur Athletic Union (AAU) teams; usually the smallest player on the court, Anderson developed point guard skills early while passing to his larger teammates.

 He began his high school career at Paterson Catholic High School.
 Although he possessed the skills of a point guard, his 6 ft 5 in height led coaches to play him on the wing or in the post.
 After two years at Paterson Catholic, the school closed, and Anderson moved to St. Anthony High School.
 Overall, he compiled 119–6 record as a four-year starter, including 65–0 in his two years at St. Anthony.
 When St. Anthony captured its second straight New Jersey Tournament of champions title and concluded its second straight undefeated season with a 66–62 victory over Plainfield, Anderson was the team's third-leading scorer with 14 points.
 Still, St. Anthony coach Bob Hurley said Anderson was the team's "heart and soul and he was the reason we won the game.’’
 For the season, Anderson led the team in scoring (14.7 points per game), rebounding (6.5 per game), assists (3.9 per game), blocked shots (2.0 per game) and deflections.
 The Star-Ledger named him their state boys basketball Player of the Year.
 He received national recognition as a Parade All-American, McDonald's All-American, and he was invited to play in the Jordan Brand Classic and Nike Hoop Summit.
 In spite of all the praise he had received in his career, Anderson was described by Hurley as "unassuming", which the coach credited to Anderson's family doing a "great job keeping him balanced."

 The 6 ft 8 in Anderson was often listed as a small forward, but still considered himself a point guard.
 Among 2012 recruits, he was ranked the No. 1 small forward by Rivals.com, and No. 2 by ESPN.com and Scout.com behind Shabazz Muhammad.
 Hurley called Anderson's passing "his best asset."